markdom/php-model-interface/CONTRIBUTING.md

 git push origin HEAD
 ```

-- Visit GitLab, click handy “Merge request” button that it will make upon noticing your new branch.
+- Visit Github, click handy “Pull request” button that it will make upon noticing your new branch.
 - In the description field, write down issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly new bugfix).
 - Hit ‘submit’!
 And please be patient - the maintainers will get to you when they can.